codingdrone/HPE-LP-MentorMe-Services/README.md

 so please not change **spring.mail.host** since it will listen **localhost**.

+### custom configurations using command line parameters or system variables
+Please check all property keys in `src/main/resources/application.properties`.
+You can custom using command line parameters or system variables easily.
+For example custom server port **-Dserver.port=8087** as command line parameter or using **set server.port=8087** under windows or **export SERVER_PORT=8087** under linux. similar for database,email related configurations.

+Details about order please check [Externalized Configuration](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html).
+For example if you define port in command line parameter and system variable at same time it will use command line parameter.

 ## Mysql setup
 Create schemas with `sqls/schema.sql`.
 Create tables in above schemas with `sqls/ddl.sql`.